2020 Easter tornado outbreak: Fort Oglethorpe, Georgia/Chattanooga–Ooltewah, Tennessee

-This intense tornado embedded within a strong QLCS first touched down near the Chickamauga Battlefield in Fort Oglethorpe, Georgia around 11:15 p.m.
+This large intense tornado embedded within a strong QLCS first touched down near the Chickamauga Battlefield in Fort Oglethorpe, Georgia around 11:15 p.m.
 EDT on April 12 (03:15 UTC, April 13).
 Initially causing EF0 damage, it moved northeast and quickly strengthened, impacting an industrial area on the south side of town at high-end EF1 strength.
 Multiple businesses and metal buildings along SR 2 were damaged and a weather station at the Public Works Department measured a wind gust of 106 mph in this area.
 As the tornado tracked through Fort Oglethorpe, EF1 damage continued as a car wash was destroyed, a McDonald's was damaged, light poles were downed, and the front wall of a Sherwin-Williams paint store was blown in.
 Several other businesses were also damaged.
 Trees and tree limbs in Fort Oglethorpe were downed, and some homes and apartment buildings sustained roof damage.
 Thereafter, the tornado exited Fort Oglethorpe and continued to the northeast, weakening to EF0 intensity as it produced minor tree and roof damage intermittently.
 It then crossed I-75 before moving into Tennessee, entering the eastern neighborhoods and suburbs of Chattanooga.
 The tornado then strengthened to EF1 intensity again as it impacted the Harris Hills neighborhood, snapping and uprooting numerous trees in residential areas.
 It then entered the East Brainerd area and crossed SR 320, rapidly becoming strong and producing EF3 damage.
 An auto-parts store in this area was almost entirely leveled, with only part of one exterior wall left standing.
 A strip mall was severely damaged, and a barbecue restaurant on the east side of the building was completely destroyed.
 A nearby doctor's office building was heavily damaged as well, and East Brainerd Elementary School had its roof torn off.
 Dozens of homes in residential areas along this segment of the path also sustained major structural damage, some of which were large and well-built.
 As the tornado continued northeast, a tornado emergency was issued for Collegedale and Ooltewah.
 The tornado then reached its peak width as it entered the Drake Forest neighborhood of Chattanooga while still at EF3 intensity.
 Numerous well-built homes in this area had their roofs torn off and sustained collapse of their exterior walls, and numerous trees were snapped or denuded.
 EF2 to EF3 damage continued through the Holly Hills neighborhood where additional trees were snapped, power poles were downed, and many homes and apartment buildings sustained roof and exterior wall loss.
 Multiple buildings were severely damaged at the Grace Baptist Church and Academy as well.
 The tornado then abruptly narrowed and weakened back to EF1 strength as it passed just northwest of Collegedale and moved directly into Ooltewah.
 Many trees were downed along this portion of the path, and multiple apartment buildings sustained roof damage as the tornado hit the Integra Hills Preserve Apartments.
 The tornado then weakened further and caused EF0 strength tree damage as it crossed into Bradley County and over White Oak Mountain before dissipating south of McDonald around 11:33 p.m.
 EDT (03:33 UTC).